 Topping off the bundle is Consistency in UI Design, covering how and when to maintain consistency in your design, and when to break it to draw attention to elements without suffering the drawbacks.

-Let's start at the very beginning with this guide to the industry standard graphics package.
 If, somehow, you've never set eyes on Photoshop before, this free ebook by Steve Bark will explain the fundamentals for you, from panels and tools to layers and basic printing.

 If it's just a little too basic for you, never fear; there's also an intermediate guide available that covers more advanced subjects such as vector tools, smart objects and clipping masks.